128technology/docs/docs/concepts_monitoring.md

 sidebar_label: Monitoring Agent
 ---

-The SSR Monitoring Agent is an application for collecting data from a node running SSR software and to push it to a collector.
-It is capable of collecting the data from several sources such as metrics, events etc. The current mechanism of monitoring an SSR involves performing REST or GraphQL queries from the conductor.
+The SSR Monitoring Agent is an application for collecting data from a node running SSR software and pushing it to a collector.
+It is capable of collecting the data from several sources such as metrics or events.
+The current mechanism of monitoring an SSR involves performing REST or GraphQL queries from the conductor.
 At scale, this can become inefficient and be problematic in terms of the performance of the conductor.
-Additionally it is important to interact with 3rd party monitoring platforms as means for organizations to collect, analyze and report using various KPIs available from SSR software and other application in the network.
+Additionally it is important to interact with 3rd party monitoring platforms as means for organizations to collect, analyze and report using various KPIs available from SSR software and other applications in the network.

-The monitoring agent at its core is designed to be able to push data to external platforms.
+The monitoring agent at its core is designed to push data to external platforms.
 It currently leverages the [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) collection stack on every SSR.
 However, the monitoring agent is designed with other tools and scale in mind.
 The monitoring agent is composed of the following:

 - **monitoring-agent-cli**
   Used for configuring and interacting with the underlying application